Carles Cuadrat: We lost Miku and Xisco Hernandez due to business decisions | Goal.com

 With Bengaluru FC having missed out on a chance to play in the AFC Cup and not being able to make it into the final of the ISL, Cuadrat was asked on what would be his message to the club’s board as they look to review their campaign and make plans for the next season.

 “We have plans to keep going.
 We have to talk with the management.
 The direction that the club is taking next season.
 Football is growing in India.
 ISL is a great competition.
-There is up and down.
+There are ups and downs.
 We are a new club and this season can be a learning lesson for next seasons.
-We lost to Mohun Bagan (on the final matchday in the I-League), lost a final against Chennaiyin FC and today we did everything we can but could not reach the final,” stated Cuadrat.
+We lost to Mohun Bagan (on the final matchday in the I-League in 2015), lost a final against Chennaiyin FC (2018) and today we did everything we can but could not reach the final,” stated Cuadrat.

 “It has been one of those games that will help Indian football grow.
 Sometimes it happened in favour of us.
 Unfortunately, it did not happen today.
 Maybe it was not one of the top-quality games.
 We wanted to get at the back of the central defenders.
 It was working.
 We had more clear chances than ATK.